 When deciding between oil and propane heating, there are several important factors to weigh, as we’ll explain below.

-Propane tanks are easier to install than oil tanks, which often require more space and special permits.
-Propane providers handle delivery and tank monitoring, and propane tanks run out of fuel less frequently than oil tanks in cold climates, reducing the risk of a heating shutdown.
-Oil heating requires more homeowner involvement, and oil furnaces usually require more maintenance than propane models.
+It’s easier to install a propane tank compared to an oil tank, which is often bigger and requires special permits.
+Propane providers handle both delivery and tank monitoring, and the tanks run out of fuel less frequently in cold climates compared to oil.
+That lowers the risk of a heating shutdown.

 How Much Does Propane Vs. Oil Heat Cost?

-A number of variables influence heating oil and propane costs, as we’ll explore below.
+Many variables influence heating oil and propane costs.

-• Efficiency — High-efficiency models maximize heat output from each gallon of propane, lowering bills.
+• Efficiency: High-efficiency models maximize heat output from each gallon of propane, lowering your costs.

-• Consumption — Old oil furnaces gobble up more fuel.
-Upgrading HVAC equipment improves efficiency to lower costs.
+• Consumption: Old oil furnaces gobble up more fuel.
+Upgrading your HVAC equipment can improve efficiency and lower furnace costs.

-• Crude oil prices — Global oil supply and demand cycles cause price fluctuations.
-Regional refining costs also factor in.
+• Crude oil prices: Global oil supply and demand cycles cause price fluctuations.
+Regional refining costs also make a difference.

-• Delivery fees — Location factors into delivery expenses passed onto consumers.
+• Delivery fees: Location factors into delivery expenses.
 Rural areas often pay more.

-• Weather — Frigid winters increase oil consumption.
-Customers in cold climates use more fuel to heat homes.
+• Weather: Frigid winters increase oil consumption.
+Customers in cold climates use more fuel to heat their homes.

 Work with multiple suppliers to compare propane and oil costs based on your household’s size, your climate, and more.
-Your existing equipment also plays a significant role in total expense.
-Your HVAC professional can advise when it’s the right time to replace a furnace.
+Your existing equipment also plays a significant role in total expense—an HVAC professional can advise when it’s the right time to replace a furnace.

-If your goal is to convert an oil-heated home to propane, this process involves removing the old oil tank, lines, and furnace to prepare for new equipment, often costing $500 to $1,500.
-A propane tank must be installed above or below ground.
-Underground 500-gallon tanks cost $1,500 to $3,000, while above-ground tanks are cheaper.
+If your goal is to convert an oil-heated home to propane, this process involves removing the old oil tank, lines, and furnace to prepare for new equipment, often costing $3,800 to $10,000, according to Angi.
+Components like the system’s propane tank can change the cost, as it can go above or below ground.
+Underground tanks tend to be more expensive than above-ground ones.
+If you’re installing an above-ground tank, you’ll need to pour a new concrete pad.

 Today’s Homeowner Tips